RuiRomano/pbigtwmonitor/README.md

 | Parameter      | Description
 | ----------- | --------
 | DataLocation      | URL Path to the root folder including the container name (default: '/pbigatewaymonitor/RAW'), using the Distributed File System (DFS) endpoint of the storage account, ex: https<span>://storage.<strong>dfs</strong>.core.windows.net/<strong>pbigatewaymonitor/raw</strong>
-| NumberDays | Filter to the log files to be fetched, if '10' Power BI will read only the latest 10 days of logs
+| NumberDays | Filter to the log files to be fetched, if '10' Power BI will read only the latest 10 days of logs/queries/counters Default: null (all days)
+| SinceDate | Only read log/query files since the specified date.
+This parameter overrides 'NumberDays' Default: null (all days)
 | MaxLogTextLength | Max size of text column of logs.
 Default: 1000
 | LogFilters | Comma separated file names of log files to be fetched.
 Default: "gatewayerrors,gatewayinfo" If 'None' log files will be excluded
 | GatewayFilters | Comma separated gateway id's.
 Default: All Gateways